Jackson’s religious community speaks out after Texas school shooting

 Bishop Brian Seage of the Episcopal Diocese of Mississippi said he was heartbroken when he got the news about the school shooting.

-Members of Jackson’s spiritual community said events like this are always tragic.
-But they say it’s even more concerning when children are involved.
+Members of Jackson’s spiritual community said events like this are always tragic, but they said it’s even more concerning when children are involved.

 “It caused pain and suffering to all the parents, grandparents, uncles and aunts of all those children and people that were lost,” said Buford Moore, a member of Greater Bethlehem Temple Church.
 “You have to be concerned because this could happen at any school.
-I hope someone listens to this and takes heart,” he continued.
+I hope someone listens to this and takes heart.”

 School shootings often lead to a political battle that creates division among communities.
-But, Bishop Seage said people need to come together to grieve, and find solutions to this nationwide issue.
+However, Seage said people need to come together to grieve and find solutions to this nationwide issue.

 “All of our churches, or most of our churches will acknowledge this.
-Certainly, in their prayers.
-But I know one of our churches already that will be having a healing service.
-And I suspect there will be others that will be opening the doors and making themselves available for folks whose souls are hurting,” said Bishop Seage.
+Certainly, in their prayers, but I know one of our churches already that will be having a healing service, and I suspect there will be others that will be opening the doors and making themselves available for folks whose souls are hurting,” said Seage.

 He said communities everywhere need to come together to make sure schools are safe places for all children.